 Today there are a total of 18 DAC facilities in operation from a number of different companies around the world.
 All told, they capture just 0.01 million tonnes of CO₂ per year.¹

-In 2022, 1PointFive began construction on what will be the largest DAC facility in the world.
-Once fully operational, our first facility is expected to capture 500,000 tonnes of CO₂ per year and is planned to be commercially operational in mid-2025.
+In 2022, 1PointFive began construction on what is expected to be the largest DAC facility in the world, our flagship facility, STRATOS.
+Once fully operational, our first facility is designed to capture 500,000 tonnes of CO₂ per year and expected to begin commercial operations in mid-2025.

 FIRST 1POINTFIVE FACILITY

 THOUSAND TONNES CO₂

 According to the sixth Assessment Report from the Intergovernmental Panel on Climate Change (IPCC), “In addition to deep, rapid, and sustained emission reductions, carbon dioxide removal (CDR) can fulfill three different complementary roles globally or at country level: lowering net CO₂ or net GHG emissions in the near term; counterbalancing ‘hard-to-abate’ residual emissions (e.g., emissions from agriculture, aviation, shipping, industrial processes) in order to help reach net zero CO₂ or net zero GHG emissions in the mid-term; and achieving net negative CO₂ or GHG emissions in the long term if deployed at levels exceeding annual residual emissions.”²

 NET GLOBAL CO₂ EMISSIONS